jubittajohn/IOT-HW2-coap-client/README.md

     line 59: ```filename_count = {'10MB':10}```

     line 58 : ```filename_count = {'100B':10000, '10KB':1000, '1MB':100} ```
+- 10 MB is transferred seperately to reduce the congestion created in the network.

 ## What happens in CoAP client
 - At first folder structures will be created to store the files received from the server.
 The folder DataRecieved is created with 4 subfolders inside it named 100B, 10KB, 1MB and 10MB to store the respective size folders.